Tips for Writing a Family History Book

 Include sayings or maxims your parent or grandparent or great-grandparent was known for.
 This is a great way to preserve what might otherwise be lost.

 Too many dates can get really confusing.
-Consider including some sort of timeline for the back of the book.
+Consider including some sort of timeline in the back of the book.
 It may be a list of the most important dates for events covered in the book, or something different.
 Up to you.

 Some family historians include an appendix with a bullet list of some of the most important details from the book—facts about the family or family members, if you will.
 A page or two will do.